 This short trailer briefly describes what our documentary is about and gives you a preview of the quality of film that Resonance Productions will deliver in the finished product.
-Please stay tuned.

 Randall Sullivan, author of Graveyard of the Pacific, provided his testimony about the Columbia River bar for our trailer.
 Randall lives in Gearhart Oregon and has authored numerous books over his award winning career.
 The topic of his latest book relates to our documentary and we highly recommend it for your reading enjoyment and further understanding of the Columbia River Bar.